flan/sillytavern.diy/guides/api_model_specific/tuning.md

 Top P works in tandem with Temperature, reducing the set of candidate tokens that can follow the last-generated bit of text.
 For each token an LLM produces, it enumerates a list of candidates that can follow, assigning them a probability score; Temperature adds some randomness to these probabilities, and Top P sorts them from most-probable to least-probable, then throws away some of the least-likely options, making output more predictable.

-While the default vlaue of `1.0` (which does _not_ mean "consider everything") is reasonable for most models, if your chat sometimes ends up changing languages or going in a very strange direction, it could be because the LLM considered that "猫" is a possible option for "cat" in your story, even though it was scored quite low, but a roll of the dice made it the next token, and then something else outside of English was much more likely to follow.
+While the default value of `1.0` (which does _not_ mean "consider everything") is reasonable for most models, if your chat sometimes ends up changing languages or going in a very strange direction, it could be because the LLM considered that "猫" is a possible option for "cat" in your story, even though it was scored quite low, but a roll of the dice made it the next token, and then something else outside of English was much more likely to follow.
 In case this is happening to you, try lowering it in steps of `0.025`

 ## Min P